 Returning to… what exactly?

-Returning to work doesn’t mean you have to be a professional carer.
-You may prefer a complete break from caring.
+Returning to work doesn’t mean you have to be a professional carer (though that might be a great idea, you’ll be great at it).
+You may prefer a complete break from caring instead.
 The e-learning course helps you focus on what you’re passionate about, good at and how you take it from there.

 Volunteering might be a good start if full time work seems daunting at first.
 It’s a low risk way to explore options, learn relevant skills, build your CV and confidence.